subvisual/subvisual.com/src/posts/2021-06-23-how-to-disconnect-completely/index.md

 ---
+highlight: false
-path: /submonthly-5-how-to-disconnect-completely
+path: submonthly-5-how-to-disconnect-completely
 title: "SubMonthly #5 - How to disconnect completely"
+categories:
+  - inside-subvisual
 author: subvisual
 date: 2021-06-23
 cover: ./cover.png
 seoImage: ./cover.png
-tags:
-  - community
 intro: >
   Summer is officially here and with it come longer days, warmer weather and overall more things to do.
 Summer is always a good time to take some days off, but this year this has become more important than ever.
+tags:
+  - community
 ---